 The Health Collaborative is a group of passionate, multi-sector community leaders who are committed to improving health in the Dan River Region, which includes Pittsylvania County, VA; Danville, VA; and Caswell County, NC.
-The Health Collaborative is working to build a strong network across sectors; educate key stakeholders and the community on promising practices; and implement community-led plans that prioritize equity and sustainability.
+The Health Collaborative is working to build a strong network across sectors; educate key stakeholders and the community on promising practices; and implement community-led plans that prioritize equity, leadership and sustainability.
 The Collaborative's Health for All Action Plan serves as a 10-year blueprint for both short-term projects and long-term strategies that focus on policy, systems, and environmental changes to create a healthier Dan River region.
+In 2021, the second regional Health Equity Report was developed using inclusive, community engagement practices involving residents and community leaders.

 Healthy Places by Design is working closely with the Danville Regional Foundation on collaborative planning and implementation strategies to support the Health Collaborative's work.